Ursamenux/mrchromebox-website/docs/firmware/types.md

 [https://github.com/MrChromebox/edk2](https://github.com/MrChromebox/edk2)
 [https://github.com/MrChromebox/scripts](https://github.com/MrChromebox/scripts)

 These repos contain not only the source used to build the current firmware releases, but also the build scripts and configurations used as well.

-The only components not included are the various binary "blobs" which are not redistributable; if you want to build your own firmware, you have to extract these blobs from your existing factory firmware (there are instructions for doing so [on chromium.org](http://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices/upstream-coreboot-on-intel-haswell-chromebook); these are written for Haswell devices but apply more broadly).
+See [Compiling Your Own Firmware](/docs/support/compiling.md) for full info.